-GEO-CRADLE, a new project coordinated by the National Observatory of Athens (NOA) and funded under the European Union’s Horizon 2020 Programme was successfully kicked-off against the backdrop of the city’s historical centre.
+GEO-CRADLE, a new EU project coordinated by the National Observatory of Athens (NOA) and funded under the European Union’s Horizon 2020 Programme was successfully kicked-off against the backdrop of the city’s historical centre.

 The two-day meeting, serving both as the official kick-off of the project and as a first regional workshop, took place at the emblematic Ionic Centre.
 The event was attended by 85 participants from North Africa, Middle East and the Balkans, including representatives of the GEO-CRADLE consortium members, officers from the European Commission and the GEO secretariat and other regional stakeholders.